nickfff-dev/csslessons/readme.md

 3. Specificity:

-    In case of equality within an origin, the specificity of a rule is considered to choose one value or another.
+    In case of equality within an origin, and same layer the specificity of a rule is considered to choose one value or another.
 The specificity of the selectors are compared, and the declaration with the highest specificity wins.

 4. In the origin with precedence,